Skip to main content

 What IP rating do I need for outdoor string lights?

 IP65 is the recommended minimum for fully exposed outdoor installations — it means dust-tight and protected against water jets from any direction.
-The Govee RGBIC → and Twinkly Strings → both meet this standard and can remain installed year-round in most North American climates.
-IP44 options like Kasa → and Enbrighten → are rated for splash protection — fine for covered patios but riskier under sustained rainfall.
-IP67 (the Philips Hue Lightstrip →) is overkill for string lights but provides maximum durability.
+The Govee RGBIC meets this standard and can remain installed year-round in most North American climates.
+Note that the standard consumer Twinkly Strings are only IP44, not IP65 — that level (also shared by Kasa and Enbrighten) handles splash and spray but is riskier under sustained rainfall, so reserve those for covered patios, pergolas, or eaves.
+Twinkly's separate Strings PRO line carries the IP65 rating if you want their effects on an exposed run.
+IP67 (the Philips Hue Lightstrip) is overkill for string lights but provides maximum durability.

 Can smart outdoor string lights sync with music?